xwu/xwu-swift-numerics/floating-point-part-1-rev-1.md

 Until recently, LLVM lacked [constrained floating-point intrinsics][ref 11-6] to support the use of dynamic rounding modes or floating-point exception behavior.
 By default, the rounding mode is assumed to be round-to-nearest and floating-point exceptions are ignored.

 Swift does not expose any APIs to change the rounding mode or floating-point exception behavior, nor is it possible to interrogate floating-point status flags.
-(Such limitations are also found in [Rust][ref 11-7].)
+(Such limitations are [also found in Rust][ref 11-7].)

 > Note that the __rounding mode__, or the rounding rule used to fit a result to
-> the precision of a given floating-point format (IEEE 754-2008 §4.3), is to be
+> the precision of a given floating-point format (IEEE 754-2008 §4.3), is
-> distinguished from the rounding rule used to round a value to the nearest
+> __not__ necessarily the same as the rounding rule used to round a value to the
-> integer (IEEE 754-2008 §5.9).
-In Swift, it is not possible to change the
+> nearest integer (IEEE 754-2008 §5.9).
+In Swift, it is not possible to change
-> former, but it is possible to choose any rule for the latter.
+> the former, but it is possible to choose any rule for the latter.
 >
 > Note that __floating-point exceptions__ are to be distinguished from Swift
 > errors and from runtime traps.